inky-penky/Hotel-Booking-Theme/README.md

 bun dev
 ```

+## Usage
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://hotel-theme.vercel.app](http://hotel-theme.vercel.app) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.